 Christ Church Picture Gallery

 Christ Church boasts a fascinating history, so is it really any surprise that it is home to one of the best art galleries in Oxford?
-We don’t think so.
+I don’t think so.

 You’ll find Christ Church Picture Gallery tucked away near the back entrance to Christ Church – the gallery is filled with the college’s huge collection of paintings and drawings by the Old Masters.

-When we say huge, we mean huge.
+When I say huge, I mean HUGE.
 We’re talking more than 300 artworks and 2,000 drawings, including the likes of Filippino Lippi’s ‘The Wounded Centaur’ and Jacopo Tintoretto’s ‘Martyrdom of St. Lawrence’.

-Art dealer Aidan Meller has managed to showcase quite the collection of works over recent years.
+Art dealer Aidan Meller has managed to showcase quite a collection of works over recent years.

 With a strong focus on contemporary Western pieces, Meller has presented pieces by the likes of Camille Pissarro, Pablo Picasso, and Marc Chagall in his humble Oxford art gallery.
 Meller also hosts events in his nearby stately home, which is, of course, adorned with impressive artwork.

-Highlights include works by Christian Hook, Henderson Cisz, and Fabian Perez, though pieces rotate so you can expect a total surprise each time you visit.
-We love.
+Highlights include works by Christian Hook, Henderson Cisz, and Fabian Perez, though pieces rotate, so you can expect a total surprise each time you visit.
+I love.

 Castle Fine Art

 Situated in Westgate Shopping Centre, Castle Fine Art is a small but perfectly-formed Oxford art gallery that showcases contemporary works.
-We’re talking about everything from Spiderman posters to pop-art-inspired prints.
+I’m talking about everything from Spiderman posters to pop-art-inspired prints.